What is a Resume? [The Ultimate Guide to Resume and how to write it]

 - Write a powerful introduction to grab attention.

-Skillhub tip: writing a resume is a specific skill that not everyone posses.
+Skillhub tip: You're almost there!
+We know, writing a resume is a specific skill that not everyone possesses.
 If you do not feel confident in your writing, we are always happy to help you with your resume.

 Don't forget of writing a great cover letter?
 Why?
 To increase your chances of getting noticed - if you're not sure, don't hesitate using a Skillhub's professional cover letter writing service to make it a bit easier is a sound choice.